ipfs/ipfs-docs/docs/community/contribute/writing-guide.md

 #### Short length

 Since walkthroughs cover one particular function or process, they tend to be quite short.
 The estimated reading time of a walkthrough is somewhere between 2 and 10 minutes.
 Most of the time, the most critical content in a walkthrough is presented in a numbered list.
-Images and gifs can help the reader understand what they should be doing.
+Images and GIFs can help the reader understand what they should be doing.

 If a walkthrough is converted into a video, that video should be no longer than 5 minutes.